ankostis/TeslaCrack/README.rst

    - ``aes-ecdh`` field: a proper ecdh ciphetext of your AES-key;
-   - ``aes-mul`` field: another ciphetext which is just a "big" (but not big enough!) multiplicative product of your AES key (but not big enough!).
+   - ``aes-mul`` field: another ciphetext which is just a "big" (but not big enough!) multiplicative product of your AES key.

-- It uses the same method to generate and store the ``btc-ecdh`` & ``btc-mul`` fields into teslafile headers.
+- It uses the same assymetric method to generate and encrypt your ``btc-ecdh`` & ``btc-mul`` fields into teslafile headers.
 - Multiple AES-keys are generated if you interrupt the ransomware while it encrypts your files (i.e. reboot).